Automattic/jetpack/readme.txt

 = How do I make certain parts of the page stay dynamic? =

-WP Super Cache retains the dynamic loading code of WP Cache but only works in legacy caching mode.
+WP Super Cache retains the dynamic loading code of WP Cache but only works in PHP or legacy caching mode.

 There are a few ways to do this, you can have functions that stay dynamic or you can include other files on every page load.
 To execute PHP code on every page load you can use either the "dynamic-cached-content", "mfunc", or "mclude" tags.
 The "dynamic-cached-content" tag is easier to use but the other tags can still be used.
 Make sure you duplicate the PHP code when using these tags.
 The first code is executed when the page is cached, while the second chunk of code is executed when the cached page is served to the next visitor.
 To execute WordPress functions you must define $wp_super_cache_late_init in your config file.